steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Modulation-Matrix-for-Spectral-Zones.md

 # Modulation Matrix for Spectral Zones

-This how-to provides a modulation matrix for spectral zones that you can use as an example to create your own.
+This how-to provides a modulation matrix for Spectral zones that you can use as an example to create your own.
+There are no modulation source or destination controls on the macro page, only the modulation matrix with its controls, and the UI and MIDI scripts.
+The main focus is on the selection of modulation destinations, which have been chosen in accordance with the Spectral zone.

-For other zone types, see [Modulation Matrix for FM Zones](./Modulation-Matrix-for-FM-Zones.md), [Modulation Matrix for Grain Zones](./Modulation-Matrix-for-Grain-Zones.md), [Modulation Matrix for Sample Zones](./Modulation-Matrix-for-Sample-Zones.md), [Modulation Matrix for Synth Zones](./Modulation-Matrix-for-Synth-Zones.md), and [Modulation Matrix for Wavetable Zones](./Modulation-Matrix-for-Wavetable-Zones.md).
+For a modulation matrix that matches a different zone type, see [Modulation Matrix for FM Zones](./Modulation-Matrix-for-FM-Zones.md), [Modulation Matrix for Grain Zones](./Modulation-Matrix-for-Grain-Zones.md), [Modulation Matrix for Sample Zones](./Modulation-Matrix-for-Sample-Zones.md), [Modulation Matrix for Synth Zones](./Modulation-Matrix-for-Synth-Zones.md), and [Modulation Matrix for Wavetable Zones](./Modulation-Matrix-for-Wavetable-Zones.md).

 ## Example VST Preset